White Sox vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 White Sox Betting Records & Stats

-- The White Sox have won 12 of the 20 games they were listed as the moneyline favorite this season (60%).
+- The White Sox have won 12 of the 21 games they were favored on the moneyline this season (57.1%).

-- Chicago has gone 5-4 (winning 55.6% of its games) when it has played as moneyline favorites of -145 or shorter.
+- Chicago has a 5-4 record (winning 55.6% of its games) when playing as moneyline favorites of -145 or shorter.

 - Based on this matchup's moneyline, the White Sox have an implied win probability of 59.2%.